ecogetaway/AlertIntelligence-NoiseReduction-MSPs/README.md

 - **Decision Agent** - Makes routing and escalation decisions
 - **Summary Agent** - Creates incident summaries

-## Workflows
+## Workflows (Optional)

-The platform uses YAML-based workflows similar to Keep, extended with AI agent triggers:
+The platform supports YAML-based workflows and can align with Keep workflows in production.
+Example:

 ```yaml
 workflow: